hsu26zq/ADPLL/README.md

 # All-Digital PLL
-This Is My First HDL Project Completed in the Course 'Advanced Digital Integrated Circuits Design' at CCU CS.
+This is my first HDL project completed in the course 'Advanced Digital Integrated Circuits Design' at CCU CS.

 Completion Date: *2023-12*